sagemath/trac_to_gh/Issue 3351.md

 "Every component of SAGE except jsmath is licensed under a GPL v2 compatible or GPLv2+  compatible license.
 All components that are binary linked to Sage are GPLv2+."

+ALTERNATIVELY: I would greatly prefer to just have the GPLv2 only stuff in Maxima changed to GPLv2+ to avoid this problem altogether.

 Issue created by migration from https://trac.sagemath.org/ticket/3351